 But what are the benefits of using a manual toothbrush?
 For Claire, there’s certainly no reason to opt for manual over electric.
 “It’s definitely better than using nothing at all, in that mechanical biofilm removal with something is better than nothing,” she says.
 “But it’s not advice I would routinely give, to use one over an electric toothbrush, due to the clinical evidence backing electric.
 Of course I guide them how to use a manual if they so wish, but I will always follow this up with evidence-based advice about switching.
 A manual toothbrushing technique is very much technique sensitive”.

 When patients decide to upgrade from a manual brush to an electric toothbrush, the wide variety of options, features and functions can be intimidating.
 So, what is a good starting point?
-Many electric toothbrushes focus on plaque removal, gum health or whitening – but which should be prioritised?
+Many electric toothbrushes focus on plaque removal, gum health or teeth whitening – but which should be prioritised?

 “Always put biofilm control and good gum health first when choosing an electric toothbrush,” asserts Claire. “‘Whiter’ – or rather, cleaner – teeth, come as a by-product of good oral hygiene.
 Initially you could see your hygienist who will advise you and even use a model called an ‘Oral B test drive’ that allows for a ‘try before you buy’ situation.”